hmcts/ops-runbooks/Domain-Services/DNS-Changes.md

 6. Create Pull Request and review changes compared with master.
 * Look out for typical formatting issues such as extra spaces or unusual characters.
 * Ensure you are not adding anything other than an A record, see limitations section of this document.

-7. Ask PlatOps to review the PR, this can be done via a BAU ticket.
+7. Raise a BAU ticket with the PlatOps team requesting PR approval and execution.

 8. Once approved by PlatOps, you can merge your PR, this will trigger an automated deployment which will write your changes.
 * Ensure your build completes successfully by monitoring the [Azure DevOps Pipeline](https://dev.azure.com/hmcts/PlatformOperations/_build?definitionId=416)

 9. Test your DNS changes meet your requirement.